 Plan your visit

-The exhibition is free to enter, but you must book a time slot for the Queen's House online in advance.
+The exhibition is free, but you must have a ticket for the Queen's House to enter.
+Book online in advance to avoid disappointment.

 Pre-booked tickets ensure that visits are spread out throughout the day, and that sites don’t exceed their capacity.
-There is no limit to the time you can spend on our sites.
+There is no limit to the time you can spend inside once you're here.

 Please note that due to the delicate nature of some of the displays, visitors are not permitted to wear backpacks or carry large bags while in the galleries.
 Lockers are available at the entrance to the House.